 During a late January interview to promote "Ladies" with co-director Jenna Ware, Packer discussed her experience as an emeritus artistic director and her decision to spend this summer away from Lenox:

-Advocate: It was strange sitting through the season announcement and not hearing your
+Advocate: It was strange sitting through the season announcement and not hearing your name attached to any of the productions on the summer schedule.

 TINA PACKER.
 Got rid of her at last!